emadeldeen24/AttnSleep/README.md

 In this file, you can update:
 - The experiment name (Recommended to update this for different experiments)
 - The number of GPUs.
-- Batch size
+- Batch size.
-- Number of folds (as we use K-fold cross validation)
+- Number of folds (as we use K-fold cross validation).
 - Optimizer type along with its parameters.
 - the loss function. (to update this you have to include the new loss function in the [loss.py](./model/loss.py) file).
-- the metrics you want to see while training (also to add more metrics, update the [metrics.py](./model/metric.py) file).
+- the evaluation metrics (also to add more metrics, update the [metrics.py](./model/metric.py) file).
-- The number of epochs
+- The number of training epochs.
-- The save directory (where the results of experiment will be saved)
+- The save directory (location of saving the results of experiment)
-- The save_period which show the interval of saving the checkpoints and best model.
+- The save_period (the interval of saving the checkpoints and best model).
-- verbosity of log (for less logs use 0, for all logs use 2, 1 in between)
+- verbosity of log (0 for less logs, 2 for all logs, 1 in between)

 To perform the standard K-fold cross validation, specify the number of folds in `config.json` and run the following: